Hood Fire Suppression System & Hood Suppression for Restaurants

 - Minimize recovery time – If a fire does happen, a hood suppression system limits its scope and the resulting damage, making it easier and faster to reopen your business afterward.

-- Remain code-complaint – An installed, working hood suppression system keeps your business complaint with fire codes while avoiding unnecessary fines.
+- Remain code-complaint – An installed, working hood suppression system keeps your business compliant with fire codes while avoiding unnecessary fines.

-Contact us today to learn more about the benefits of a hood fire suppression system for your commercial kitchen in Seattle or the surrounding areas of Washington.
+Contact us today to learn more about the benefits of a hood fire suppression system for your commercial kitchen or restaurant in Washington, Oregon, or Northern California.

 To schedule a hood suppression system inspection in Oregon, contact us today.